-- Goal 1: Ensure faculty, administration, and student knowledge and involvement in the University's assessment program in an effort to increase commitment to educational improvement based on student learning outcomes. - Objective 1a: Establish a system of communicating assessment information to University stakeholders. - Objective 1b: Provide faculty development opportunities on assessment. - Objective 1c: Improve student involvement in assessment. - Objective 1d: Involve faculty and staff from across the University in Assessment Committee meetings. - Objective 1e: Increase the "usability" of assessment results by clearly indicating areas for improvement.
+- Goal 1: Ensure faculty, administration, staff, and student knowledge and involvement in the University's assessment program in an effort to increase commitment to educational improvement based on student learning outcomes. - Objective 1a: Establish a system of communicating assessment information to University stakeholders. - Objective 1b: Provide faculty development opportunities on assessment. - Objective 1c: Improve student involvement in assessment. - Objective 1d: Involve faculty and staff from across the University in Assessment Committee meetings. - Objective 1e: Increase the "usability" of assessment results by clearly indicating areas for improvement.

-Goal 2: Implement a systematic process for collection, compilation, analysis, and use of documentation of student learning outcomes.
+Goal 2: Implement a systematic process for the collection, compilation, analysis, and use of documentation of student learning outcomes.

-- Objective 2a: Implement the revised General Studies assessment measures. - Objective 2b: Implement a timetable for development of departmental assessment plans and reports. - Objective 2c: Insure departmental goals are consistent with the University mission and goals. - Objective 2d: Complete an annual assessment report summarizing institutional assessment results and changes resulting from results.
+- Objective 2a: Implement the revised General Studies assessment measures. - Objective 2b: Implement a timetable for development of departmental assessment plans and reports. - Objective 2c: Ensure departmental goals are consistent with the University mission and goals.